 Both are popular choices in the market; let us discuss some of the major difference:

-- C++ is a middle-level language that is being run on various cross-platform operating systems such as Windows, UNIX, Macintosh OS, etc., whereas Go programming language is often called Golang which is having procedural, object-oriented, concurrent and multi-paradigm features, etc.
+- C++ is a middle-level language that is being run on various cross-platform operating systems such as Windows, UNIX, Macintosh OS, etc., whereas Go programming language is often called Golang, which is having procedural, object-oriented, concurrent and multi-paradigm features, etc.

-- C++ supports data hiding, encapsulation, inheritance, and polymorphism and also has main core components like Standard Template LibraryC++ Standard Template Library(STL) whereas Go supports environment support features like that of dynamic languages.
+- C++ supports data hiding, encapsulation, inheritance, and polymorphism and also has main core components like Standard Template LibraryC++ Standard Template Library(STL), whereas Go supports environment support features like that of dynamic languages.

-- C++ supports different operators such as Arithmetic Operators, Logical Operators, Bitwise Operators, Relational Operators, Assignment Operators, and Miscellaneous Operators whereas Go supports all the same operators as existing in C++.
+- C++ supports different operators such as Arithmetic Operators, Logical Operators, Bitwise Operators, Relational Operators, Assignment Operators, and Miscellaneous Operators, whereas Go supports all the same operators as existing in C++.

-- C++ supports Files and Streams, Exception Handling, Dynamic memory, Namespaces, Templates, Pre-processors, and Multi-threading, etc., whereas Go supports inbuilt concurrency feature with channels and lightweight processes.
+- C++ supports Files and Streams, Exception Handling, Dynamic memory, Namespaces, Templates, Pre-processors, and Multi-threading, etc., whereas Go supports an inbuilt concurrency feature with channels and lightweight processes.

-- C++ has features such as Namespaces, References, Templates, implicit method overloading whereas Go has different features like Pointers, Structures, Slice, Range, Maps, Recursion, Functions, Interfaces, Type Embedding and Error Handling along with fast compilation process.
+- C++ has features such as Namespaces, References, Templates, implicit method overloading, whereas Go has different features like Pointers, Structures, Slice, Range, Maps, Recursion, Functions, Interfaces, Type Embedding and Error Handling along with fast compilation process.

-- In C++, calling a method will be decided at compile time whereas in Objective C, calling a method will be decided at runtime whereas Go has beneficial features like operator overloading (indirectly and does not support), type inheritance, assertions, generic programming, circular dependencies across different packages and pointer arithmetic.
+- In C++, calling a method will be decided at compile-time, whereas in Objective C, calling a method will be decided at runtime, whereas Go has beneficial features like operator overloading (indirectly and does not support), type inheritance, assertions, generic programming, circular dependencies across different packages and pointer arithmetic.

-- In C++, objects are null and cannot be handled safely in all cases where a dereference is used, then a Run Time error will be thrown whereas Go programming language has error handling features like handling simplified repetitive errors by implementing type checking and error structs to avoid errors during runtime.
+- In C++, objects are null and cannot be handled safely in all cases where a dereference is used; then a Run-Time error will be thrown, whereas Go programming language has error handling features like handling simplified repetitive errors by implementing type checking and error structs to avoid errors during runtime.

-- In C++, the memory is allocated during runtime at the heap of the objects whereas Go programming language has memory allocations over Heap, Stack, and Data Segments and also uses garbage collection that in turn improves the performance of the programs or applications.
+- In C++, the memory is allocated during runtime at the heap of the objects, whereas Go programming language has memory allocations over Heap, Stack, and Data Segments and also uses garbage collection that in turn improves the performance of the programs or applications.

-- In C++, the Standard Library contains two parts which are Standard Function Library and Object-Oriented Class Library whereas Go does have any feature like an object but it just checks the data type of structure defined called ‘struct’.
+- In C++, the Standard Library contains two parts which are Standard Function Library and Object-Oriented Class Library, whereas Go does have any feature like an object, but it just checks the data type of structure defined called ‘struct’.